JacobCoffee/scriptr.github.io/_pages/cv.md

 ===========

 * [Litestar](https://github.com/litestar-org/) | Maintainer - Asynchronous Python Framework for building APIs and Web Apps | 2023 – Present
-  * Contribute to the codebase for Litestar, ensuring its performance and capabilities
+  - Contribute to the codebase for Litestar, ensuring its performance and capabilities
-  * Managed complex CI pipelines, including testing, linting, and deployment
+  - Managed complex CI pipelines, including testing, linting, and deployment
-  * Collaborate on project roadmap and features, and maintain related projects like Polyfactory
+  - Collaborate on project roadmap and features, and maintain related projects like Polyfactory
-  * Provide assistance and guidance within the project’s community
+  - Provide assistance and guidance within the project's community
-  * Steered Litestar organization projects, roadmap, and vision
+  - Steered Litestar organization projects, roadmap, and vision
-  * Maintained priorities and relationships with user and business sponsors
+  - Maintained priorities and relationships with user and business sponsors
-  * Managed the project’s community, including contributors, users, and sponsors
+  - Managed the project's community, including contributors, users, and sponsors

 * Maintainer | Powerful utilities for Python - 2023 - Present @ Jolt Organization
-  * Split off popular internals from the Litestar organization projects to provide them en masse.
+  - Split off popular internals from the Litestar organization projects to provide them en masse
-  * Maintained projects including a [SQLAlchemy companion library](https://github.com/jolt-org/advanced-alchemy), Python runtime type introspection utility library, and more.
+  - Maintained projects including a [SQLAlchemy companion library](https://github.com/jolt-org/advanced-alchemy), Python runtime type introspection utility library, and more

 Technical Skills
 ================